-The UW–Madison Department of Nutritional Sciences offers a 12-credit online certificate program for professionals to build on knowledge and skills obtained in undergraduate studies and working experiences.
+The UW–Madison Department of Nutritional Sciences offers an online certificate program for professionals to build on knowledge and skills obtained in undergraduate studies and working experiences.
 It is designed to expand knowledge and give new experiences in areas such as critical care, nutrition support, complex nutritional assessment, nutrition counseling, advanced pediatrics, and clinical nutrition research.
-The 12-credit program can be completed in one year and consists of four 3-credit courses.
+The program can be completed in one year.
 Applicants must possess a bachelor's degree and may be admitted any term—fall, spring, or summer.

 Further detail, including tuition and costs, is provided at the program's website.